MASA Governing Board

-In addition to those named above, we have many faithful servants that have worked with us for years to make this ministry possible.
+In addition to those named above, we have many faithful who serve as a team to make this ministry possible.
 Everyone plays a vital part in serving our aviation missionaries.
 If you would like to be involved, please contact:

-The Mission Aviation Support Association (MASA) exists to support JAARS, MAF and other IAMA organization at the EAA AirVenture by providing:
+The Mission Aviation Support Association (MASA) exists to support JAARS, MAF and other IAMA organizations at the EAA AirVenture by providing:

 To provide meals, we coordinate with area churches, Bible study groups and interested individuals to prepare and serve well-balanced meals at our on-grounds hospitality tent.
 To provide housing, we personally visit homes prior to sending our guests.
 To provide transportation, we coordinate with individuals for loan of personal vehicles and arrange for drivers to pick up passengers at local airports.
 To provide speaking opportunities, we contact area churches and community groups interested in learning about the organizations we serve.

 Reasons Mission Aviators Come to EAA Air Venture